 High-End Accommodations on Montana's Big Hole River

-The Silver Bow Club is a high-end, family-owned Montana guest ranch perfectly situated on 1,800 acres with 3 1/2 miles of private river access on the Big Hole River outside of Divide, Montana; perfect for a Montana fishing trip.
+The Silver Bow Club is a high-end, family-owned Montana guest ranch perfectly situated on 1,800 acres with 3 1/2 miles of private river access on the Big Hole River outside of Divide, Montana – perfect for a Montana fishing trip.
 Enjoy the entire 15,000 square foot main lodge when coming with family, spouse, or a group.
-Spend time fishing the Big Hole River, Beaverhead, Jefferson, and Madison River.
-You can even schedule an aerial photography flight in the Silver Bow Club’s private helicopter!
+Spend time fishing the Big Hole River, Beaverhead River, and other area rivers.
 The main lodge is the perfect setting for corporate retreats as well.
 With eight bedrooms, a private chef, a hot tub, stocked trout pond, and a massive “great room” complete with a grand stone fireplace, the lodge is a spectacular setting for a western fly fishing adventure.

 This high-end lodge features eight total bedrooms.
 All the rooms and suites are spacious and luxurious.
 Choose the main floor bedroom with private bath or a second-floor luxury suite.
 Bedrooms have private baths, while second-floor suites feature in-suite baths.
 The lodge itself is a beautiful 15,000 square foot log structure which features a great room with a massive stone fireplace.
 Enjoy a game of pool in the billiards room or watching sports on one of their large flat-screen televisions.
 You can also gather in the great room or around the campfire under the stars.
 Soak in the outdoor hot tub or read a book in one of the many sitting areas.
 The Silver Bow Club offers a variety of lodging options for the single angler all the way up to large groups of anglers.
 Lodge amenities include wireless internet, premium bedding and linens, satellite televisions, and access to an outdoor hot tub.